NothingAG/constitution/constitution.md

  - Interpreting governance and the constitution upon request
 - ACCOUNTABILITY specific to the interpreter of the GRC:
  - Organizing quarterly OKR celebration

-### OKR AGENT

-- PURPOSE: Knowing and fostering the strengths and weaknesses of the circle
-- ACCOUNTABILITIES:
- - Defining relevant OKR for the circle, where necessary with input from other roles in the circle
- - Tracking, interpreting and communicating progress of OKR
- - Evaluating the circle's progress in general and suggesting course corrections

 ## CONSTITUTION ADOPTION DECLARATION